wujm424606/ComfyUi-Ollama-YN/README.md

 # ComfyUi-Ollama-YN
 This is just an integrated project.
-I refer to the ComfyUI-Prompt-MZ project prompt word template setup based on the comfyui-ollama project to make the prompt word generation more consistent with the requirements of stable diffusion
+I refer to the ComfyUI-Prompt-MZ project prompt word template setup and comfyui-ollama project to make the prompt word generation more consistent with the requirements of stable diffusion

 The projects which I referenced are